aledelmo/3DSlicer_Plugins/DiffusionPelvis/README.md

-# DiffusionPelvis
+# Diffusion Pelvis
-This module provides the three most important steps for the exploitation of diffusion images for tractography purpouses: denoising, registration and metrix extraction.
+This module provides the three most important steps for the exploitation of diffusion images for tractography purposes: denoising, registration and metric volumes extraction.
-In opposition to other Slicer modules, this one does not requires intermediate steps and works directly on the DWI image node.
+Contrary to other Slicer modules, this one does not requires intermediate steps and works directly on DWI image nodes.

-Please note that this plug-in implements external softwares.
+Please note that this plug-in implements external software.
 More specific indication can be found on the [MRTrix3][1], [FSL][3] and [ANTs][2] websites.

 ## Installation